microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy AHDS workspace and FHIR service/Readme.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2Fazure-health-data-services-workshop%2Fmain%2Fresources%2Fdeploy%2Fdeployfhirtrain.json)

+2. Select or fill in the parameter values (see image below).

     > __Important:__ In order to successfully deploy resources with this ARM template, the user must have [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) rights for the [Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) where the components are deployed.
-Before running the ARM template, it is recommended to create a new resource group first and check to make sure that you have Owner permissions in your newly created resource group.
+Before running the ARM template, it is recommended to create a new resource group first and check that you have Owner permissions in your newly created resource group.
 Once you confirm that you have Owner rights, then choose that resource group in the dropdown menu when you fill out the deployment form (see #3 below).

-2. Select or fill in the parameter values (see image below).

     + Enter a custom **Deployment Prefix**.
 This prefix will be prepended to the names of all created resources ("trn05" is shown as an example prefix).